-Buko Pandan is a Filipino fruit salad, made out of shredded young coconut, sugar, pandan flavored gelatin powder, nata de coco, all purpose cream, condensed milk and pandan flavour.
-This is a another traditional dessert dish of the Philippines.
-This yummy kitchen buko pandon recipe, that is with the freshness of pandan flavor complementing the creaminess of young coconut and sweetened milk will never get out of style.
-By following this simple and easy steps, you can create a delicious buko pandan drink.
+Buko Pandan is a Filipino coconut salad, made out of shredded young coconut, sugar, pandan flavored gelatin powder, nata de coco, all purpose cream, condensed milk and pandan flavour.
+This is a another traditional dessert dish of the Philippine and with the freshness of pandan flavor complementing the creaminess of young coconut and sweetened milk will never get out of style.
+By following this yummy kitchen simple and easy buko pandan recipe, you can create a delicious buko pandan drink.

 Buko Pandan Salad

 Ber months as we, Filipinos, call the period of time from September to December when everybody becomes exaggeratedly early to prepare for the upcoming celebrations.
 It is when streets get very lively and fun during nights thanks to the dancing Christmas lights.
 And when the 25th of December finally arrives, expect the Filipino tables to offer an array of colorful dishes and sweets.
 There it is at the corner of the table, the green delicious dessert filling a big crystalline glass bowl — Buko Pandan.

 Buko Pandan has extra magic in it.
 Both fortunate and unfortunate families happily celebrate occasions by simple desserts such as this one.